-Several beers were produced in the USSR, manufactured in Russia and across the Soviet states.
-Along with Zhigulevskoe, Russkoe, Moskovskoe, Ukrainskoe, Leningradskoe, Martovskoe, Porter and Karamelnoe were the seven other initial major players in the early Soviet beer scene.
+Several beers were produced in the USSR, manufactured in Russia and dispensed across the Soviet states.
+Along with Zhigulevskoe, Russkoe and Ukrainskoe came Moskovskoe, Leningradskoe, Martovskoe and Karamelnoe were among the initial major players in the early Soviet beer scene.

-Initially brewing was unstandardised, but, as part of the economic reform as outlined by the Five Year Plan, beer production was pushed.
-Weathering grain shortages and political tumult, Zhigulevskoe was often the only available beer on the market, and at times accounted for up to 90 per cent of Russian brewed beer.
-As a result it became to be known as a reliable steady across the USSR.
+Initially brewing was not a part of the USSR’s standardisation, but once the Five Year Plans were introduced, beer production was pushed.
+Having survived grain shortages and political tumult, Zhigulevskoe was often the only available beer on the market and, according to some reports, accounted for up to 90 percent of Russian-brewed beer at times.
+As a result it became known as reliable and readily available beer across the USSR.

-Since the dismantling of the Soviet Union, many breweries throughout the former communist state continue to brew Zhigulevskoye, including Baltika and Carlsberg in the Ukraine, although true Zhigulevskoye brew is considered to only come from Samara.
+Since the dismantling of the Soviet Union, many breweries throughout the former communist state continue to brew Zhigulevskoye, including Baltika and Carlsberg in the Ukraine, although true Zhigulevskoye brews are considered to come only from Samara.

 Today the original brewery still stands close to the banks of the Volga and still produces the beer.
-And while the brew nowadays holds little resemblance to the beer it once was, it is still recognised as a trusted brand, still prevalent across Russia, drunk by people warmed by an old faithful companion.
+And while the brew nowadays has little resemblance to the beer it once was, it is recognised as a trusted brand.
+Still prevalent across Russia, Zhigulovskoye is seen by locals as an old faithful companion.